Let them Cook

 What kind of cooking will I do?

 CCC culinary crews focus on institutional cooking, preparing food for large groups of Corpsmembers living at residential centers.
 With this training, culinary crews learn bulk-cooking methods which are useful for future careers in settings like military kitchens, hospitals, schools, cruise ships, and other similar workplaces.
+Institutional cooking is valuable because it reduces packaged waste, is cost-effective, and feed large groups of people efficiently!

 What are some of the specific skills I will learn?